Ernst Lubitsch: Later films, 1941–1947

 Lubitsch next directed That Uncertain Feeling (1941), a remake of his 1925 film Kiss Me Again; an independent production by Lubitsch with Sol Lesser, it was not a commercial success.
 Lubitsch followed with a film that has become one of his best regarded comedies, To Be or Not to Be, a witty, dark and insightful film about a troupe of actors in Nazi-occupied Poland.
 He spent the balance of his career at 20th Century Fox, but a heart condition curtailed his activity, and he spent much of his time in supervisory capacities.
 His next picture was Heaven Can Wait (1943), his first color film and another Raphaelson collaboration.
 The film is about Henry Van Cleve (played by Don Ameche), who presents himself at the gates of Hell to recount his life and the women he has known from his mother onward, concentrating on his happy but sometimes difficult 25 years of marriage to Martha (Gene Tierney).

 After Heaven Can Wait, Lubitsch began work on A Royal Scandal (1945), a remake of his silent film Forbidden Paradise.
 Edwin Justus Mayer wrote the screenplay for A Royal Scandal and had worked with Lubitsch on To Be or Not to Be (1942).
 A Royal Scandal's pre-production and rehearsals were completed under Lubitsch, the original director of this film.
 He became ill during shooting, so Lubitsch hired Otto Preminger to finish the film.
 After A Royal Scandal, Lubitsch regained his health, and directed Cluny Brown (1946), with Charles Boyer and Jennifer Jones.

 In March 1947, Lubitsch was awarded a Special Academy Award for his "25-year contribution to motion pictures".
 Presenter Mervyn LeRoy, calling Lubitsch "a master of innuendo", described some of his attributes as a filmmaker: "He had an adult mind and a hatred of saying things the obvious way."
 Lubitsch was the subject of several interviews at that time, and consistently cited The Shop Around the Corner as his favorite of his films.
 Considering his overall career, he mused "I made sometimes pictures which were not up to my standard, but then it can only be said about a mediocrity that all his works live up to his standard."

 Death

 Lubitsch died of a heart attack on November 30, 1947, in Hollywood at the age of 55.
 His last film, That Lady in Ermine with Betty Grable, was completed by Otto Preminger and released posthumously in 1948.

-When leaving Lubitsch's funeral, William Wyler said "No more Lubitsch."
-Billy Wilder responded "Worse than that.
+When leaving Lubitsch's funeral, Billy Wilder said "No more Lubitsch."
+William Wyler responded "Worse than that.
 No more Lubitsch pictures."
 Lubitsch is interred at Forest Lawn Memorial Park.
 On February 8, 1960, Lubitsch received a star on the Hollywood Walk of Fame for his contributions to the motion pictures industry, at 7040 Hollywood Blvd., Hollywood.